-I've asked Jonathan Kappler to forward 3 prior emails that concisely hit many points.
+I've asked lonathan Kappler to forward 3 prior emails that concisely hit many points.
 One to elaborate on is I believe police need better suited and ongoing training in how to physically effectuate an arrest because I believe that could avoid escalation to weapons.
-The Rayshard Brooks case jumps out there, but the Ga body slam case shows an officer using a body slam seemingly out of professional verstling on an innocent man.
-There are other ways to gain compliance.
-I think a belted system with professional standards with a suitable ethos and use of force standards needs to be included.
-I don't believe military combative are the answer and I believe this all needs to be open civilian review.
+The Rayshard Brooks case jumps out there, but the Ga body slam case shows an officer using a body slam seemingly out of professional wrestling on an innocent mar There are other ways to gain compliance.
+I think a belted system with professional standards with a suitable ethos and use of force standards needs to be inculcated.
+I don't believe military combative are the answer and I believe this all needs to be open to civilian review.
 In fact, I believe the entire law enforcement curriculum needs civilian review.
 In highlighting physical training, I just want to say expectations should be in line with time spent at the firing range.
 Handcuffs come out more often than guns.
 Training in use of force with guns must take into account where stray bullets will go, noting not only was Brooks shot in the back another car with passengers was hit.
 The massive sick out after the filing of charges there may show how deep the problem goes relative to improper values and judgment in use of force.
-In fact, I question whether we can have an armed force with lower educational standards than RNs, not to mention containing education stands.
+In fact, I question whether we can have an armed force with lower educational standards than RNs, not to mention continuing education standards.
 I think state standards are needed because I don't believe every jurisdiction has the will or desire to problem solve.
-One issue I haven't addressed before and want to mention in sinsing is the need for trial diversion programs wherever suitable, requiring concerted effort a relative at standards are inequitable on many levels.
+One issue I haven't addressed before and want to mention in passing is the need for trial diversion programs wherever suitable, requiring concerted effort at another level, noting the percentage of Black males who end up losing voting rights due to criminal process, not to mention high US incarceration rates overall.
+We have a system inequitable on many levels.
 Police may be the current focus due to brutality, but other systemic issues are also in play.
 Note that I've worked on police crisis team intervention training in the past.
-Hopefully my 3 prior emails are also somewhere in the shade missing the median and an artie of the standards are an intervention training in t
+Hopefully my 3 prior emails are also somewhere in the shuffle.

 The events here in my hometown of Morganton NC have upset me greatly and at this point I have to let my opinions be known!
 The downtown Confederate statue has cause great controversy and remains painful for many here!
-Just think it is very important that law enforcement in small communities like mine are well trained on treating everyone with respect and dignity regardless of their color, sexual orientation, disability, or immigration status!
-There are many cops that do a great job and understand being fair to the citizens however there are still hate in many communities like mine which! hate so very much!
-Very simply put, Yeto SB 168.
+I just think it is very important that law enforcement in small communities like mine are well trained on treating everyone with respect and dignity regardless of their color, sexual orientation, disability, or immigration status!
+There are many cops that do a great job and understand being fair to the citizens however there are still hate in many communities like mine which I hate so very much!
+Very simply put, Veto SB 168.